kehantan/labbook/docs/cell_culture/cell_count.rst

 #.
 Pipette 10 uL of trypan blue into one well of the 96 well plate.
 #.
 Pipette 10 uL of cell suspension from centrifuge tube to the well that have trypan blue.
 Mix by repeat pipetting.

+    * You can use higher volume as long as it is 1:1 ratio (e.g.: 10 :math:`\mu`\ L of trypan blue + 10 :math:`\mu`\ L of cell suspension)
+    * There are other approach on the internet, you can always choose to use those method if you find those approach more convenient or easier to understand.
+As long as the ultimate objective is to know how many cells are there in a single culture flask.

 #.
-Take 10 uL of the trypan blue and cell mixture, and dispense into the counting chamber.
+Take 10 :math:`\mu`\ L of the trypan blue and cell mixture, and dispense into the counting chamber.
 #.
 Count the cells.

 The formula for calculating number of cells in 1 ml of cell suspension